dsecrieru/dvoronoi/README.md

 # Features
 - generates Voronoi diagram using Fortune's sweep line algorithm
 - good numerical stability by using double precision internally
+- optional user data for half edge and face structures
 - Delaunay triangulation can be obtained from the Voronoi diagram
 - convex hull of sites (using Andrew's monotone chain)
 - Lloyd relaxation